radhuda/ImageClassification/README.md

 # ImageClassification
-Dockerized REST API Image Classification with Inception v3
+Dockerized REST API Image Classification with Inception v3, Flask and MongoDB

 This app works on macOS, Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/radhuda/ImageClassification/issues/new).